UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 (TODO): Add common errors here.

+## Running in Docker

+This guide will help you run scadnano inside of Docker - this is useful for running in environments where tools like `apt` are not available for maximum ease of development.
+It can also be used to run scadnano without connection to the internet, but `run-docker.sh` needs to be run at least once with an internet connection before going offline.
+This is experimental and has only been tested on Linux.

+### Installing Docker

+If you want to run scadnano using Docker, you first need to have docker installed.
+If the command `docker run --rm hello-world` does not work, Docker is not installed.
+You can install Docker using [Docker's guide](https://docs.docker.com/engine/install/) for installing Docker Engine.
+For Linux users, setting up Docker to not require sudo is a good step - see [Docker's post-install guide.](https://docs.docker.com/engine/install/linux-postinstall/).

+### Clone and run using Docker

+First, [clone this repository](#cloning) to a directory, then run `./run_docker.sh`.
+This might take a minute, but eventually, http://localhost:8080 should give you a local version of scadnano!
+Changes made to the code will apply to the website automatically.

 ## General recipe for adding features
 As described above, the use of React and Redux is intended to reduce the number of bugs, by a clean separation of